Romson-Niega/romson-niega/README.md

 ### I'm Romson, and welcome to my GitHub!

 I am a dedicated learner of all things networking and cyber security.
-Plus a genuinely happy person.

 - I’m currently working with the networking team on network infrastructure, server administration, network security, and automation.
 - I'm currently employeed: https://isd.lacounty.gov